liamhauw/luka/README.md

 ## Prerequisites

 - Windows / macOS
-- VSCode with CMake Language Support, C/C++ and clangd extensions
+- VSCode (with CMake Language Support, C/C++ and clangd extensions)
 - Git
 - CMake
 - Ninja
-- Clang with (MSVC on Windows / Xcode on macOS)
+- LLVM (with MSVC on Windows / Xcode on macOS)
 - Vulkan SDK

 On Windows if you have [Scoop](https://scoop.sh/) installed, you can easily install some prerequisites using the following command: